sternenseemann/grav2ty/README.md

 Currently it only does gravity computations in a FRP-y way but it will definately evolve!

+[ki][naudiz] must also be mentioned for deriving the physical formulæ for me!

 ## Things left to do

 * collisions